 Galinsky, who died Sept.
 9, 2019, joins 20 other social workers from across the nation who recently earned the NASW distinction.
-Galinsky also becomes the third UNC School of Social Work professor to be inducted into the pioneer program in recent years.
+Galinsky is the third UNC School of Social Work professor to be inducted into the pioneer program in recent years.
 Retired faculty members Iris Carlton-LaNey, Ph.D., and Hortense McClinton, MSW, were both honored as NASW social work pioneers in 2015.

 The pioneer program was created to honor members of the social work profession who have contributed to the evolution and enrichment of the profession.
 The program identifies and recognizes individuals whose unique dedication, commitment and determination have improved social and human conditions.
 NASW social work pioneers are considered role models for future generations of social workers.